RobertFlexx/tedit/README.md

 ## Philosophy

-`tedit` follows the Unix idea of **doing one thing well**: editing text with predictable, script-friendly commands—while still giving you modern comforts like highlighting, undo, themes, and safer saves.
+`tedit` follows the Unix idea of **doing one thing well**: editing text with predictable, script-friendly commands—while still giving you modern comforts like highlighting, undo, themes, Lua scripting, and safer saves.

 ---